North Korea plans to send military construction workers and deminers to Russia

 The two countries, both in confrontations with the U.S. and its allies, have sharply grown closer to each other in recent years.
 In 2024, Kim and Putin signed a landmark defense treaty that requires each side to provide aid if the other is attacked.

+It was Shoigu's third visit to North Korea in about three months.
+The two countries have exchanged high-level visits in past years, with Kim travelling to Russia in 2023 and Putin to North Korea in 2024.
+Many observers say Kim could soon visit Russia again for another summit with Putin.

-In its closed-door briefing to lawmakers, South Korea's National Intelligence Service said that Russia had given North Korea air defense missiles, electronic warfare equipment, drones and technology for spy satellite launches.
+In its closed-door briefing to lawmakers on April 30, South Korea's National Intelligence Service said that Russia had given North Korea air defense missiles, electronic warfare equipment, drones and technology for spy satellite launches.
 The NIS said that 15,000 North Korean laborers have also been sent to Russia under bilateral industrial cooperation programs, according to lawmakers who attended the briefing.

 Katie Marie Davies reported from Manchester, England.
 Dasha Litvinova contributed to this report from Tallinn, Estonia. ___